hack101/lesson5/README.md

 The server serves index.html, which is the same jsdemo.html page with an additional name input field.

-The server also defines a endpoint at `/messages`, which has the interesting property that it accepts both `GET` and `POST` request, and exhibits different behaviour depending on what the request type is:
+The server also defines an endpoint at `/messages`, which has the interesting property that it accepts both `GET` and `POST` request, and exhibits different behaviour depending on what the request type is:
 ```python
 message_list = []